 I was a 4-year old child that spent my days playing and being with my Mom.
 My brother was in school, while my Dad was at work all day.
 For a few days, I was left without my Mom's attention due to her stay in the hospital.
 One day, my Dad, my brother and I, with excitement, drove to the hospital to pick up my Mom and our new baby sister.
 As we drove home, I got the idea I could take care of my sister the way I did for my dolls.
 I asked my Mom if I could help take care of her.
 My Mom told me I was too young.
-That day was the start of my beliefs of rejection, being left-out, unworthiness, unloved, and jealousy.
+That day was the start of my beliefs of rejection, being left-out, unloved, and jealousy.
 My Mom spent her day giving much love and attention to my sister, while I spent my days with out much notice.
 My belief was, attention to me as a child equaled love to me.
 She was so busy taking care of the new baby, the household, and the rest of the family, I felt a little rejected with the lack of attention.
 Looking back at these feelings, I understand now why I felt this way.
 I also understand that when I was a 4 year old girl, I did not understand all the facts.
 I could only see what was in front of me in the moment.
 I could only understand what I was perceiving as my experience at the time.
 My experience of having my Mom give much of her attention to my sister and not me.
-My experience of feeling jealousy and lack of love was stored in my physical body and my emotional body only to be felt later in life as being triggered.
-Being older, I can understand why my Mom needed to leave me to go to the hospital.
-I understand, being a Mom myself, why my Mom gave a lot of attention and love to my baby sister.
+My experience of feeling jealousy and lack of love was stored in my physical body and my emotional body only to be felt later in life as a trigger.
+Older now, I understood why my Mom needed to leave me to go to the hospital.
+I understood, having been a Mom myself, why my Mom gave a lot of attention and love to my baby sister.

 Life's experiences remind me of a puzzle.
 At any given time, we only have but one piece of the puzzle out of maybe 10,000 pieces!
 The only one who truly has all the puzzle pieces in view is God.
 We are given just one puzzle piece at a time.
 We are not able to see all the pieces (facts) all at once to fit together.
 Each life's experience has many facts related to it.
 We only have that one fact in front of us and no other to view.